 From safety to efficiency to operational savings, find out the additional business areas where ELD solutions offer help

-With the Canadian ELD (Electronic Logging Device) mandate fast approaching, fleet owners and managers need to find out exactly how these systems will affect their fleets.
-Effective June 12, 2021, the Canadian government will require businesses with commercial motor vehicles crossing provincial borders and driving under the Canada’s Commercial Vehicle Drivers Hours of Service (HOS) Regulations rules to ELDs.
+With the Canadian ELD (Electronic Logging Device) mandate in effect, fleet owners and managers need to find out exactly how these systems will affect their fleets.
+On January 1, 2023, the Canadian government began enforcing the mandate, which requires businesses with commercial motor vehicles crossing provincial borders and driving under the Canada’s Commercial Vehicle Drivers Hours of Service (HOS) Regulations rules to employ an officially certified* ELD.
 While several factors play into the ELD mandate, the primary concern is safety.

 ELD records the movements of a CMV (Commercial Motor Vehicle) as well as keeping track of a driver’s driving time or HoS (Hours of Service).
 It also monitors the engine data such as engine on & off status, miles driven and engine hours.

 While some fleets may simply adopt ELDs for the sake of compliancy, it is important to also understand how these systems can ultimately benefit an operation, beyond satisfying the needs of the government.
 For drivers, ELDs automate HoS compliance, eliminating paper logging.
 Not only does this reduce unsafe behaviours, but a driver will never suffer a suspension or fine due to a simple clerical error with their paperwork.
 Alongside an accurate and accountable log of a driver’s HoS, fleet managers will also have a more accurate log of driver locations and activities, as well as the conditions of vehicles across the fleet.